 Oh, Nic was still living with the guys.
 He hadn’t moved back to his hometown yet.
 But the three siblings had gone back several times to visit their parents already.
 Nic had also brought Cynthia back to introduce to his parents as well.

 The rest?
 Sam had moved away.
 Or more like to the three angel’s town to stay with Joyce.
-They had a small reception as their wedding sometime last month.
+They had a small reception at their wedding sometime last month.
 Almost everyone in their group came.
-It was hard not to, after all they’d been through these past years together.
+It was hard not to, after all, they’d been through these past years together.

 © Saturday, August 17th, 2013